allure-framework/allure-csharp/Allure.Xunit/README.md

 If you run your tests, but there is no Allure results directory (or it's empty), xUnit.net may have preferred another reporter instead of `allure`.

-You can force xUnit.net to select the right reporter by providing it to the runner.
-For `xunit.runner.visualstudio`, it could be done with the `xUnit.ReporterSwitch` run setting.
+You can force xUnit.net to select the `allure` reporter by providing it to the runner.
+For `xunit.runner.visualstudio`, it could be done with the `xUnit.ReporterSwitch` run setting:

 ```
 dotnet test <test-project-name> -- xUnit.ReporterSwitch=allure